Instant Pot Chili Mac is an easy weeknight recipe that’s ready in under 30 minutes. You’ll love this vegetarian take on the classic recipe.

 How to make instant pot chili mac

 Once the vegetables are soft, add the pasta, vegetable stock, beans, and tomatoes.
 Lock the lid of your pressure cooker (make sure it’s set to sealing!) and turn it on high pressure for 4 minutes.
 It will take about 10 minutes for the pot to come to pressure, but compared to the time it takes to bring a big pot of water to a boil for pasta, you’re still getting a good deal here.

 Now comes the good part: stir in all of that delicious cheese.
-GO VEGGIE cheese always melts really well, but it’s especially impressive when you stir it into super hot ingredients like these.
+Lactose-free GO VEGGIE cheese always melts really well, but it’s especially impressive when you stir it into super hot ingredients like these.
 It melts into the pasta and gets all stretchy and gooey and awesome.

 If you don’t have an Instant Pot, you can also make this recipe on the stove top.
 Follow the same steps below, but bring the mixture to a boil after you add the vegetable broth.
 Simmer the pasta for 8 minutes, or until cooked al dente.